Glacier hikes, puffin sightings, thundering waterfalls, and geothermal wonders: there is so much to be excited about when planning a trip to Iceland!

 Blue Lagoon — The Blue Lagoon is one of the most famous places in Iceland, and you can’t simply show up for the day–especially during the summer.

-South Iceland Day Trip — Basing yourself in Reykjavik and don’t want to drive in Iceland?
+South Iceland Day Trip — Basing yourself in Reykjavik and don’t want to drive during your first time in Iceland?

 This popular day trip will show you Iceland’s most famous waterfalls and beyond.